 It is annoying to find that the grocery bags you have painstakingly organized in the trunk of your car have all split and made a mess.
 Fortunately for us, the 21st century is filled with innovations that make our lives a little easier—there are many DIY trunk organizer options that we can make ourselves.

 This is one of the simplest trunk organizers to make as it does not require any sewing, polishing, and cutting.
 All you have to do is look for a laundry basket, and place it in the trunk.
-If your main concern is the numerous grocery bags, simply get a laundry basket or two and place it in the trunk of your car.
-This can be used for both sedans and SUVs.

 This improvised custom trunk organizer also keeps items from falling or breaking while you are driving, especially when you made that sharp turn or when you suddenly stepped on the breaks.
 That’s just one of many reasons it’s good to know how to make a trunk organizer!